 I teach courses in U.S. history, digital history, and public history.
 In Spring 2017 I taught a graduate course in digital history where students created a podcast series on Virginia political history.
 In Fall 2017 I will teach a grad public history course on historic preservation and preservation photography.
 In Spring 2018 I will teach an undergraduate course, Data in Social Context, examining the Great Migration, and an undergraduate digital history course on data-driven storytelling.

-This historical GIS project explores the changing geography of the American electorate, mapping election United States House and Senate election results throughout the 19th and 20th centuries.
-This site with interactive map visualizations, elections data, and historical interpretation, will launch in the spring of 2018.
+This historical GIS and data visualization project explores the changing geography of the American electorate, mapping U.S. House and Senate election results throughout the 18th, 19th and 20th centuries.

 House Election 1980